lemigab/greatdamnorth/README.md

 - Exports may travel along rivers in the direct of current (outward from that river's syrup farm), or along roads in either direction.
 - Exports from a farm may only travel along roads which have a mound of the same owner.
 That is, if Beaver #1 has built a mound on a certain road, then only they may push exports along it.
 If no mounds exist on a road, no beavers may push exports along it.
 - These travel paths may **not** include opponent lodges.
 That is, an opponent lodge will block a beaver's trade route until it is dismantled.
 - No trade route may be a complete subset of another trade route.
-If a line of lodges

 #### Trade Scoring